advantager-pro/advantager/README.md

 ![EVM charts example](https://github.com/advantager-pro/advantager/blob/master/public/images/evm_charts.png "EVM charts example")

 Advantager was designed in such a way to provide all the EVM features without requiring any new input or workflow from the user.
-So from an user based perspective the tool usage is just like most project managers.
+So from an user based perspective the tool usage is just like most project management tools.
 In summary Advantager brings EVM features without requiring any extra effort.

 ### Earned Schedule